kuhanw/seq2seq/README.md

 `python seq2seq_inference.py -r chkpfile -cells 128 -n_layers 2 -n_embedding 256 -vocab vocabulary.pkl -f frozen_models/ -beam_length 2  -lm language_model.pkl`,

 the addition being a pickle `language_model.pkl` which consists of frequency tables of shape [n_grams, keys, counts], where n_grams is the sequence length up to to which we keep frequency counts from the corpus, keys are the sequences themselves and counts are their occurrences.
+The model that generated the response above can be found in the frozen model folder.

 ## Future Steps